Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/README.md

 The provided documentation serves to explain the Kaeon FUSION Language and its standard interface, as well as the web and machine interfaces.

-It is recommended that the documentation be read in order for those unacquainted with the language.
+It is recommended that the documentation be read by those unacquainted with the language.

 The first section describes the foundations upon which Kaeon FUSION operates, which include the ONE and ONE+ markup languages and the FUSION system.